gajus/table/README.md

 | 2A | 2B | 2C |
 +----+----+----+

-# void (no borders; see "bordless table" section of the documentation)
+# void (no borders; see "borderless table" section of the documentation)

  0A  0B  0C